Tilia platyphyllos: Description

 Tilia platyphyllos is a narrowly domed tree with a moderate growth rate, and can eventually attain a height of 40 m, though more typically 20–25 m tall when open-grown away from other trees.
 The reddish-brown young stems later develop dark grey bark with fine fissures and furrows.
 The branches spread upwards at wide angles.
 The twigs are reddish-green and slightly pubescent.
 The foliage consists of simple, alternately arranged leaves.
 As indicated by its common name, this tree has larger leaves than the related Tilia cordata (small-leaved lime), 6 to 9 cm (exceptionally 15 cm) long and broad.
 They are ovate to cordate, mid to dark green above and below, with white downy hair on the underside (except in subsp. pseudorubra), particularly along the veins, tapering into a mucronate tip.
 The margin is sharply serrate, and the base cordate; the venation is pinnate along a midrib.
 The pubescent petiole is usually 3–4 cm long, but can vary between 1.5–5 cm.
 The autumn foliage is yellow-green to yellow.

 The small, fragrant, yellowish-white flowers are arranged in drooping, cymose clusters in groups of 3 to 4.
 Their whitish-green, leaf-like bracts have an oblong-obovate shape.
 The geniculate peduncles are between 1.5–3 cm long.
 The hermaphroditic flowers have 5 sepals and 5 petals, numerous stamens, but no staminodes.
 The superior ovary is 2–10 locular with one smooth style.
-The flowers are pollinated by bees and some butterflies, notably the White-letter Hairstreak.
-The fruit is a round greenish-grey nutlet, 9–12 mm long by 8–10 mm diameter; it has a woody shell with five prominent ridges (which distinguish it from all other limes except Tilia chinensis), and is usually tomentose between the ridges.
+The flowers are pollinated by bees and some butterflies, notably the White-letter Hairstreak attracted by the copious nectar the species produces, in contrast to T. cordata.The fruit is a round greenish-grey nutlet, 9–12 mm long by 8–10 mm diameter; it has a woody shell with five prominent ridges (which distinguish it from all other limes except Tilia chinensis), and is usually tomentose between the ridges.